railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	Installation on other distributions of Linux is fairly similar to installation on Ubuntu.
 Read this section of the book so that you understand the principles, then use the online documentation and the forums for your specific needs on another distribution.

-For information about installation on other distributions, visit the documentation section by following  *Product > Documentation*  on http://openerp.com.
+For information about installation on other distributions, visit the documentation section by following :menuselection:`Product --> Documentation`  on http://openerp.com.
 Detailed instructions are given there for different distributions and releases, and you should also check if there are more up to date instructions for the Ubuntu distribution as well.

 Installation of Open ERP from packages
 #######################################